a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 ### Horizontal rules

 - Use three hyphens (`---`) to create a horizontal rule.
-- Use horizontal rules to denote thematic breaks in content
+- Use horizontal rules for breaks in paragraph content
 - Do not use horizontal rules for decoration.

 ### Inline HTML

 Use HTML only when Markdown cannot accurately describe your content.
-Use relevant, semantic HTML elements and attributes.
-Examples of this would be a video embed or a definition list.
+Use [relevant, semantic HTML elements](https://alistapart.com/article/conversational-semantics) and attributes.
+Examples of this would be:

+- A video embed.
+- A definition list.
+- Elements like `<kbd>` and `<samp>`, which do not have Markdown equivalents.

 ## Important terms